blinqas/station/test/README.md

 1. **Terraform Cloud (TFC) Project Creation**: The process begins by creating a TFC project.
 This project's name should match the value set in the `TF_VAR_tfc_project_name` environment variable.
 It's recommended to use a name like `station-tests`.

-2. **Workspace and Resource Creation**: For each test (files ending with `_test.tf`), a new workspace is created, and the defined Azure and/or Entra ID resources are provisioned.
+2. **Workspace and Resource Creation**: For each test (files starting with `test_.tf`), a new workspace is created, and the defined Azure and/or Entra ID resources are provisioned.

 ## Prerequisites